 Bincho specializes in hitsumabushi, an original style Nagoya local cuisine.
 Recently, this cuisine has become known widely around the world among the Japanese foods that people would like to try.

 It is a savory treat that brings many people a sense of home.
-Bringing traditional Japanese culture to the next generation creates a door to the future and creates a bridge for a healthy Japan when the small town is connected to the world.
+Bringing traditional eel culture to the next generation creates a door to the future and creates a bridge for a healthy Japan when the small town is connected to the world.